Cold Storage Crypto Wallet or Hot Storage?

 Although there are advantages in using hot crypto wallets, there are also disadvantages to choosing them.
 Since hot wallets are connected to the internet, they can be prone to hacking and be vulnerable to technical problems.

-Cold Crypto Wallets
+What are Cold Crypto Wallets?

 Cold storage for bitcoin and altcoins are essentially not connected to the internet.
 Instead of relying on an internet connection, cold wallets use a physical medium to store crypto keys offline.
 Because of this, it is considered as resistant to online hacking and is ultimately secure.